Jackson sharp, Rodgers sits and Ravens beat Packers 26-13

 His best play displayed both his speed and elusiveness, but ultimately went for naught.
 On third-and-10 from the Green Bay 18, Jackson thrust forward from the pocket, sidestepped Tramon Williams and jumped over Jaire Alexander at the 5.
 He then high-stepped through the end zone before handing the ball to a fan.

+“It’s not like he’s trying to run, but sometimes, what are you going to do?”
+Harbaugh said.
+“You can’t hold him back forever.”

+Jackson has no intention of standing in the pocket when there’s a wide-open field in front of him.

-“The four-man rush gave me a lane, our receivers were covered and I just did what I do best,” Jackson said.
+“The four-man rush gave me a lane, our receivers were covered and I just did what I do best,” he said.

 The play was called back because of an illegal block by Willie Snead, and Baltimore (2-0) settled for the second of Justin Tucker’s four field goals.